-You can get legally married absolutely anywhere in Northern Ireland, the celebrant who marries you is the important factor.
+You can get legally married absolutely anywhere in Northern Ireland, the celebrant who marries you is the crucial factor.
 So you can stand on a cliff edge, on top of a mountain, in a field, wherever you want.
 To check out the legalities of eloping in Northern Ireland click HERE to see the government website.

 Should we have a symbolic ceremony for our Ireland elopement?

 I recommend that all my couples opt to get legally married in their local courthouse a day or so before flying to Ireland to elope.

 Here are a few reasons why symbolic ceremonies are so much better for international elopements.